 Solomon broke nearly every detail of this law, right down to the horses from Egypt!
 Now you can see why the biblical author of 1 Kings 1-10 went into all that detail.
 Solomon was a mixed character, like all the characters we’ve met so far.

-And if you’re wondering where all these decisions led Solomon, just turn the page to 1 Kings ch.11.
+If you’re wondering where all these decisions led Solomon, just turn the page to 1 Kings chapter 11.
 His marriage alliance didn’t end with Egypt.
 It lead to many (hundreds!) more, and eventually all these marriages turned his heart away from full allegiance to the God of Israel.
-And so, all that wealth and abundance that you thought was a sign of divine blessing looks very different now.
+So, all that wealth and abundance that you thought was a sign of divine blessing looks very different now.
 It looks like a sad story of slow compromise, leading to disaster.

 Solomon had everything going for him, and none of the decisions from early in his reign seemed malicious or ill-intended.
 But slowly, as he went through life, his heart became insensitive.
 As a result, his great wisdom that once represented a divine gift became an instrument for self-service and exaltation.
 It’s a realistic depiction of the same character flaw we saw at work in the story of Saul.
 Self-deception is by definition impossible to spot on your own.
 You’ll never see yourself going down the road of no return.
 No one ever sets out to ruin their life on purpose, and certainly not to ruin anyone else’s, but it happens all the time.